-If the Department has any questions or requires any additional information from CLIENT in order to determine Illinois Retailers Occupational [sic] (sales and use) tax consequences of the above optional maintenance contracts as denoted above, please contact INDIVIDUAL.
+If the Department has any questions or requires any additional information from CLIENT in order to determine Illinois Retailers Occupational [sic] (sales and use) tax consequences of the two types of maintenance contracts denoted above please contact INDIVIDUAL.
 Thank you in advance for your cooperation and attention to this matter.